ZaiZu2/WordChainGame/README.md

   - [ ] Introduce mute/ownership buttons
   - [ ] Check the leaderboards and your game history
   - [x] Create Dockerfiles and docker-compose of the application
-  - [x] Create CI pipelines responsible for linting and building Dockerfiles
+  - [x] Create CI pipelines responsible for linting building and pushing Docker Images to AWS ECR
+  - [x] Deploy the application on AWS ECS using AWS Postgres RDS
+  - [ ] Create CD pipeline
-  - [x] Deploy the application on AWS ECS, with 2 independent game servers sharing transient state in Redis
+  - [ ] Deploy with 2 independent game servers sharing transient state in Redis

 ### ***Tech Stack***
   - Frontend – Typescript, React, Boostrap/Bootstrap-React